How to Improve Website Resilience for DDoS Attacks – Part I

 j) 404

 As you may already know, redirecting the old pages and sections of your website to newer links would help in terms of SEO, but it also decreases the resource usage.
-By performing a simple 301 redirect less resources are used than processing a 404 custom page due to the process of the code, the transfer of static assets, and everything else included in the 404 custom page layout.
+By performing a simple 301 redirect less resources are used than processing a custom 404 error page due to the process of the code, the transfer of static assets, and everything else included in the 404 custom page layout.

 I would also recommend keep an eye on the number of 404 response codes, as it could indicate scanning tools looking for information to exploit vulnerabilities or overload your server with random requests.